qwerty-arun/Startup/How to raise Money.md

 - Well, 10-15% is the range beyond which it gets difficult at the table where there isn't enough room.
 - Because if there is a forty percent dilution in an Angel round, I have actually said to the founder, do you realize you have already doomed yourself?
 ## Why Airbnb is successful?
+- Founders are as good as each other.
+Find someone as good as you or someone better than you to be your co-founder.
+- What type of investors should you be looking for?
+The ones that have good domain expertise as you are in.
+They will add more value than money.
+## Opportunity Costs and conflict policy
+- The big VC firms make sure they don't invest in conflicting companies.
+They only invest in one company in a category.
+- Once they make investments, its going to be harder to make new deals with the same company.
+Since the investments locks out other competitors, and making an investment is like punching a hole in a card.
+What if you run out of space.
+Here, we are talking about time.